CommonsDev/unisson.co/README.md

      You just installed Django's auth system, which means you don't have any superusers defined.
      Would you like to create one now? (yes/no): **yes**

+Rename wsgi.py.example in wsgi.py

 Now, run the server::

     python manage.py runserver

+(optionnal) You could also configure a database server on PostGreSQL_.
+It is recommended for large website.

 Licenses
 ========